 Or, say, you run a one-person shop from your home, but want to have access to clients the world over.
 To do this effectively, you need to be in constant and convenient communication with clients or prospects.
 Flexibility and multi-channel communication are essential for such work environments.
 Virtual numbers give you that opportunity to handle it all.

-For your business number, you can get a virtual toll free number or a local number for specific cities or states.
+For your business number, you can get a hosted toll free number or a local number for specific cities or states.
 Forward incoming calls on these numbers to your personal or office phone.
 And so, you will have access to calls wherever you are, even when traveling.
 Additionally, you can answer these calls on any device.
 And with the range of features available with virtual numbers, set up a customized greeting that will enhance your company’s professional image.
 Transfer calls to different departments.
 Redirect incoming calls during certain times of day to your remote team members in a different country.
 Or, record calls for better organization and record-keeping.
 There are many different ways to customize your interaction with customers and employees with virtual numbers.
 And due to their affordability, your overall business expenses will remain manageable.

 Get Ready To Transform The Way You Interact With Your Customers